Summary

 Private cloud is segregated out as this is highly dependent on the infrastructure teams selection of hardware or service provider.
 Many load balancer hardware vendors now provide Kubernetes compliant controller functionality as part of their service offerings.
 This would need to be assessed as part of the purchasing process and configured as per the vendor instructions.
 Some examples follow with no perceived preference or recommendation to demonstrate this point:

-Persistent volume (CSI)
+Persistent Volumes (CSI)

 Autoscaler